-White Sox manager Tony La Russa charged with DUI
+White Sox manager Tony La Russa charged with DUI again

 La Russa pleaded guilty to driving under the influence in Florida in 2007 after police found him asleep inside his running sport utility vehicle at a stop light and smelling of alcohol.

-“I accept full responsibility for my conduct, and assure everyone that I have learned a very valuable lesson and that this will never occur again,” La Russa said at the time.
+“I accept full responsibility for my conduct, and assure everyone that I have learned a very valuable lesson and that this will never occur again,” La Russa said then.

 La Russa was hired by Chicago in a surprise move after Rick Renteria was let go in what the team insisted was a mutual decision.
 La Russa, who is friends with team owner Jerry Reinsdorf, started his managing career with the White Sox during the 1979 season.